Getting Through What You’re Going Through

 It’s about giving hope, language, and courage to a generation searching for a way forward.

-With your help, we can put these words where they belong: in the hands of young people who need them most.
+With your help, I want to put these words where they belong: in the hands of young people, reminding them that they can trust God through any and every situation - both now and in the future.

 Not only will each student get a copy of the book, they’ll receive access to dozens of videos and a 24-day digital devotional.